-There are many signs of pregnancy, but the only way to know for sure is to take a pregnancy test.
+There are many signs of pregnancy, like a late period, cramps and tiredness.
+But the only way to know for sure is to take a pregnancy test.
 You can get one at a pharmacy or health clinic.
 They’re most accurate if you take them 10 days after you had sex.

-- You need to have a vagina, uterus, ovaries, and Fallopian tubes.
+- You have a uterus, ovaries and fallopian tubes

 If one or more of these hasn’t happened, it’s very unlikely someone is pregnant.